BenGardiner/RAMN/docs/minictf.rst

 Reception
 """""""""

-Send a message with ID 0x458 and an empty payload to enable the periodic transmission of the following flags.
+Send a message with standard ID 0x458 and an empty payload to enable the periodic transmission of the following flags.

 - **Easy**: There is a flag broadcast one bit at a time with CAN ID 0x6F0.
 - **Intermediate**: There is a flag broadcast one bit at a time with CAN ID 0x6F1.